fnuajith/angular-dialogflow-chatbot/README.md

 </div>
 ```

-Notice that there is a try it out option provided within the home screen content as well, just to demonstrate routing from thr '.ts' file.
+Notice that there is a try it out option provided within the home screen content as well, just to demonstrate routing from the '.ts' file.

-Import the angular router...
+Import the angular router into ```home.component.ts``` file...
 ```
 import { Router } from '@angular/router';
 ```